(Excerpt from the upcoming book Duration of Destruction)

 CLNT - Wherefore, leaving the word dealing with the rudiments of Christ, we should be brought on to maturity, (not again disrupting the foundation of repentance from dead works, and of faith on God, 2of the teaching of baptizings, besides the imposition of hands, and the resurrection of the dead, and of judgment eonian).

-Comment: Although teaching about the judgment is basic, and we are encouraged by the writer of Hebrews to move on to maturity, it seems like we have to keep coming back to it to overcome lies and traditions that have existed for so long.
+Comment: Teaching about judgment aioniou is elementary, and we are encouraged by the writer of Hebrews to move out of kindergarten and on to maturity.
+But it seems like we have to keep coming back to this subject to overcome damaging lies and traditions that have existed for so long.
 Personally, I’m tired of talking about it, but it’s necessary to do if error needs to be corrected.
+Lies negatively affect people.
+The truth will set them free.
+This is why I keep talking about it.

 AKJV - Even as Sodom and Gomorrha, and the cities about them in like manner, giving themselves over to fornication, and going after strange flesh, are set forth for an example, suffering the vengeance of eternal fire.